riastrad/cyberbspace/posts/2024/hows-work.md

 ## In the Works

-Since I've been so focused on writing and placing more serious fiction & non-fiction recently, I haven't had too much time to tinker with other small projects.
+Since I've been so focused on writing and placing more serious fiction & non-fiction, I haven't had too much time to tinker with other small projects.
 So let me give you a quick rundown of my personal backlog:

-1. Finish building a bookshelf for this website
+1. Finish building a bookshelf for this website.
     ↳ I've landed on a better approach for keeping [Oku](https://oku.club) as my primary interface, which I mentioned in [a previous note](/notes/2024/dropping-the-ocean/).
 I think this work will fall in place much more quickly once I decide to dedicate time to it.
 1. Write an [11ty plugin](https://www.11ty.dev/docs/plugins/#creating-a-plugin) to turn [scroll to text fragment links](https://github.com/WICG/scroll-to-text-fragment) into embedded citations with source links.([cyberbspace#168](https://github.com/riastrad/cyberbspace/issues/168))
     ↳ I don't know that this will have value for anyone other than me.
 But I think it would be cool if I could just click `copy link to highlight` & drop the link into a page's markdown file then have it automatically turn into a blockquote element that's formatted properly and linked to that text fragment.
 1. Finally write that travel note about my trip down south to Kerala.
     ↳ Seriously, it's almost been a month and I have photos and thoughts.
 1. Write a personal "wrapped" note before the end of the year.
+1. Publish a written commitment to not use generative AI for any of the writing that appears on this website.
 1. Fine tune my SVG map implementation ([cyberbspace#159](https://github.com/riastrad/cyberbspace/issues/159)) & generate an overview map for the `#travel` filter tag.
 1. Maybe break my rule about only using fonts already on the computer (ref. [rule #2](/notes/2024/rules-for-this-website/#:~:text=IF%20I%20NEED%20SOMETHING%20THAT'S%20ALREADY%20ON%20THE%20COMPUTER%2C%20DON'T%20BUNDLE%20IT)) and load up [Noto Emoji](https://fonts.google.com/noto/specimen/Noto+Emoji/about) so that I get my emoji use to align with my sites aesthetics.
 1. I, rather unexpectedly, won an ebay bid for an antique mechanical typewriter!
 I'm planning to share pictures and thoughts on it when it arrives in the mail.